kernoeb/docker-docsify-pdf/README.md

   - **Codeblocks** (some code blocks were sliced)
   - Better margins in the final PDF
   - Page breaks between sections
+  - If an image was used multiple times in the same section, it was not working
 - Security/performance :
   - Update dependencies (Puppeteer, Docsify, ...)
 - Feats :